sergiotaborda/lense-lang/docs/content/containerLiterals.md

 ];
 ~~~~

-This would  make a lot of sense in order to facilitate using Lense in more math and science scenarios.
+This would  make a lot of sense in order to facilitate using Lense in more math and/or science scenarios.
 An alternative is to write sequence of sequences literals an use convertion constructors :

 ~~~~brush: lense